The Philosophy of Meta House

 Please plan to bring with you no more than three weeks of clothing (we have laundry facilities) and any personal toiletries or care items that are important.
 Please include clothes you can comfortably exercise in.
 Please do not bring with you a large amount of cash, credit cards, or other valuable items.

 You may bring your cell phone with you.
-You and your counselor will work out when you will be able to use your personal device.
+You and your therapist will work out when you will be able to use your personal device.

 Unfortunately, we cannot accept pets at Meta House.
 However, in compliance with state and federal laws, we will welcome any appropriately registered service animal.